-- 13.4.1 There are two kinds of point penalties: task points and competition points. - Task point penalties are subtracted from a competitor's task score, which cannot be reduced below zero.
-Competition point penalties are also subtracted from a competitor's task score and may result in a negative score, which will be set against his total score in the Event.
+- 13.4.1 There are two kinds of point penalties: task points and competition points. - 13.4.2 Task point penalties are subtracted from a competitor's task score, which cannot be reduced below zero.
+Competition point penalties are also subtracted from a competitor's task score and may result in a negative score, which will be set against his total score in the Event. - 13.4.3 Some penalties will be considered when calculating the RFS.
+They will be marked as such in the task results.